Nowa-Ammerlaan/natinst/README.md

-# VISA and NatInst ebuild repository
+# VISA, DAQ and NatInst ebuild repository
-This ebuild repository contains ebuilds for: VISA (Virtual Instrument Software Architecture), drivers for National Instruments devices, and LabVIEW.
+This ebuild repository contains ebuilds for: VISA (Virtual Instrument Software Architecture), DAQ (Data acquisition), National Instruments devices, and LabVIEW.
 The ebuilds in the `sci-ni/` category are generated with two scripts.
 The first generates "ebuild-wrappers" around the rpm files located at [download.ni.com/ni-linux-desktop](https://download.ni.com/ni-linux-desktop/).
 The second does the same for a collection of fetch-restricted rpm files located in a local directory.
 To use the latter ebuilds you will need access to the [LabVIEW](https://www.ni.com/en-us/support/downloads/software-products/download.labview.html) rpm files from National Instruments.